hyphacoop/handbook/How-we-work/initiatives.md

 **Responsibilities:** Stewarding the financial sustainability of the organization, ensuring that a clear picture of the organization’s financial status is available.
 **Tasks:** Establishing accounting practices, maintaining financial accounts, processing invoices, expenses, and payroll, and creating reports on our financial statements and tax obligations.

-👪 Squad Members: Andi, Cam, Dante, Yurko (lead)
+👪 Squad Members: Dante (lead), Andi, Cameron, Yurko

 ✅ Tasks: GitHub board > [`finance` label][l-fin]